 Click here to see the trailhead location in Google Maps.

-To reach the Big Tree Area: take Mattole Road 4 miles from where it begins at the Avenue of the Giants, just north of the Founders' Grove (Highway 101 Honeydew exit).
-The Big Tree Day Use Area is accessed by a small but well-marked paved road that branches off to the left.
+To reach the Big Trees Area, take Mattole Road 4 miles from where it begins at the Avenue of the Giants, just north of the Founders' Grove (Highway 101 Honeydew exit).
+The Big Trees Day Use Area is accessed by a small but well-marked paved road that branches off to the left.
 There are almost always a few other cars there, but it's usually not difficult to find parking.

-Start your walk from the Big Tree Day Use Area parking lot.
 Cross the seasonal footbridge (which is currently next to a large fallen redwood that spans the creek) and turn left.
-The trail follows the bank of Bull Creek for a few yards, offering some impressive views of the redwoods along both sides of the creek.
+The trail follows the bank of Bull Creek for a few yards, offering some impressive views of the huge redwoods along both sides of the creek.
 The open swath along the creek lets you see the full height of the redwoods, an unusual sight.

 Pass the sign for the Flatiron Tree and continue along the bank until you reach the Giant Tree.
 The trail dips into the forest at this point, and soon reaches the Bull Creek Flats Trail.
 Turn right.
 The woods in this area consist mostly of mid-sized redwoods with a dense tanoak understory.
 As you follow the trail the alluvial flat that it passes through seems to get wider; at the same time the woods become more open and the redwoods get bigger.